Shipwrecks

 “The Bizra warned Botzar of the destruction, and he asked them how to prevent it.”

-“They showed him a similar image of teaching about war and peace.”
+“They showed him an image of teaching about war and peace, with children sitting in the forest around the symbol of peace.”

-“I carry that dream image with me, but I never tried to translate it!”
+“I carry that dream image within me, but I only looked at it through Botzar’s eyes!”

 “Show me the message that the Bizra gave you for me, about the family of the sword.”

-Their faces are indistinct, but the woman and girl have Bizra eyes.
+Their faces are indistinct, but the woman and girls have fire eyes.

-It looks to me like the energy that Botzar used to activate the sword.
+There’s a strange bundle of energy resting in each heart, the same energy that Botzar used to activate the sword.

-Then, energy pours from all four hearts toward the center of the circle.
+Energy pours from five hearts toward the center of the circle.

 The blue platform takes shape, and the fire of the spinning sword rises straight up into space.